SeleniumHQ/www.seleniumhq.org/src/main/rst/05_selenium_rc.rst

 ..
-This problem is caused because in linux, Firefox is executed through a shell script (the one located on /usr/bin/firefox), when it comes the time to kill the browser Selenium-RC will kill the shell script, leaving the browser running.
+This problem is caused because in linux, Firefox is executed through a shell script (the one located on /usr/bin/firefox), when it comes the time to kill the browser Selenium RC will kill the shell script, leaving the browser running.
 Santi: not sure if we should put this here...

 If necessary, you can specify the path to firefox-bin directly in your test,